zuozhenggh/learning-library/oci-library/oci-hol/oci-apm/emcc-wls-oke/05-setup-emagent/setup-emagent.md

    ![Oracle Cloud console, Create Instance](images/1-3-instances.png " ")

-     * Image: Accept the default Linux image
+     * Image: Select **Oracle Linux 7.9** to best go with the steps in this workshop.
-     * Shape: Select a shape.
-VM.Standard 2.1 is selected in the example
+     * Shape: Select a minimum shape (1 or 2 OCPU, 16MB memory) for the workshop use.
+VM.Standard 2.1 is selected in the example.

+    > **NOTE:** In production, OCPUs 4, Memory 16GB and Boot volume 70GB at minimum is recommended, as you will typically install target application or database in the host to monitor with the EM agent.

    ![Oracle Cloud console, Create Instance](images/1-4-instances.png " ")